San Vicente, Palawan is a lesser-known town tucked about halfway between Puerto Princesa City and El Nido, in the northern part of the island.

 Unlike those more popular tourism hotspots (which undoubtedly helped Palawan earn its place on the list of best islands in the world), San Vicente is largely devoid of luxury trappings.
 Instead, the town’s homespun and relaxed tropical pleasures offer a very different kind of luxury for those prefer peace and tranquility.

-Sleepy San Vicente boasts unspoiled beaches, fertile coral reefs, beautiful waterfalls, rich marine biodiversity, verdant forests, mangroves, and an array of endemic wildlife species.
-As such, it is being dubbed the next big thing in Palawan.
+Sleepy San Vicente Palawan boasts some of the best beaches in philippines for nature lovers, fertile coral reefs, beautiful waterfalls, rich marine biodiversity, verdant forests, mangroves, and an array of endemic wildlife species.

 Getting to the island from Puerto Princesa takes around 3 to 4 hours of land travel via public van or bus.
 If you’re coming from El Nido, it takes 2 to 3 hours to reach San Vicente by van.